BWibo/3dcitydb-mkdocs/docs/3dcitydb/index.md

 like QGIS, FME, or ArcGIS and utilize the spatial objects.

-**New database client:** `citydb-tool` is the new default command-line client for 3DCityDB `v5`, designed to import and export city model data as well as perform database operations.
-Its command-line interface enables easier automation, integration with other software, and efficient use in workflows and pipelines.
+**New database client:** `citydb-tool` is the new default command-line client for 3DCityDB `v5`, designed to import and export city model data as well as perform data and database operations.
+Its command-line interface enables easy automation, integration with other software, and efficient use in workflows and pipelines.
 Unlike the previous [Importer/Exporter](https://github.com/3dcitydb/importer-exporter) tool for 3DCityDB `v4`, it no longer provides a graphical user interface.